 “We are afraid of losing what we have, whether it’s our life or our possessions and property.
 But this fear evaporates when we understand that our life stories and the history of the world were written by the same hand” (76).

 “Because I don’t live in either my past or my future.
 I’m interested only in the present.
 If you can concentrate always on the present, you’ll be a happy man… Life will be a party for you, a grand festival, because life is the moment we’re living right now” (85).

-And he is right.
-Living each moment fully—what many business leaders and educators are now calling ‘mindfulness’—is a step toward happiness.
+He’s right.
+Living each moment fully — what many business leaders and educators are now calling ‘mindfulness’ — is a step toward happiness.
 Most should be so fortunate.
 So how about you?
 Are you living in the past, present or future?
 Is life a grand festival for you?

 “At that moment, it seemed to him that time stood still, and the Soul of the World surged within him.
 When he looked into her dark eyes, and saw that her lips were poised between a laugh and silence, he learned the most important part of the language that all the world spoke—the language that everyone on earth was capable of understanding in their heart.
 It was love.
 Something older than humanity, more ancient than the desert.
 Something that exerted the same force whenever two pairs of eyes met, as had theirs here at the well.
 She smiled, and that was certainly an omen—the omen he had been awaiting, without even knowing he was, for all his life.
 The omen he had sought to find with his sheep and in his books, in the crystals and in the silence of the desert.

 “It was the pure Language of the World.
 It required no explanation, just as the universe needs none as it travels through endless time…